Overview

 Didactic Education

 Med-Peds residents attend the morning reports, noon conferences, and journal clubs for the categorical disciplines they are on that month.
-In addition, every Wednesday, med-peds residents come together for combined noon conferences, journal clubs and board review sessions focused on Med-Peds relevant topics.
+In addition, med-peds residents come together for combined noon conferences regularly on Wednesdays, journal clubs, board review sessions focused on Med-Peds relevant topics, simulation session integration, and outpatient education with updated curriculum.
 Once a year all residents are required to take the individual in-service training exams for internal medicine and pediatrics.
 Performance is tracked during residency and assistance is offered early in training for those who need further preparation.
 In addition, the Department of Internal Medicine and the Department of Pediatrics provides each resident with MKSAP and PREP/NEJM+ materials to prepare to sit both Internal Medicine and Pediatric Boards.